sam11385/rr-blog/README.md

 # README

-Creating a ruby on rails blog based on the "getting started"
+Creating a ruby on rails blog based on the "getting started" docs